MirasMustimov/MirasMustimov/README.md

 - 👋 Hi, my name is Miras
 - 🌆 I am a full-stack developer from Almaty, Kazakhstan
-- 🧡 I love building web apps using Laravel, Vue & TailwindCSS
+- 🧡 I love building web apps using Laravel, Vue & Tailwind
 - 🌳 And I enjoy being outdoors, riding a bike and listening to music